yssource/rhai/README.md

 The most important resources to watch out for are:

 * **Memory**: A malignant script may continuously grow an [array] or [object map] until all memory is consumed.
+  It may also create a large [array] or [objecct map] literal that exhausts all memory during parsing.
 * **CPU**: A malignant script may run an infinite tight loop that consumes all CPU cycles.
 * **Time**: A malignant script may run indefinitely, thereby blocking the calling system which is waiting for a result.
 * **Stack**: A malignant script may attempt an infinite recursive call that exhausts the call stack.
+  Alternatively, it may create a degenerated deep expression with so many levels that the parser exhausts the call stack when parsing the expression; or even deeply-nested statement blocks, if nested deep enough.
 * **Overflows**: A malignant script may deliberately cause numeric over-flows and/or under-flows, divide by zero, and/or create bad floating-point representations, in order to crash the system.
 * **Files**: A malignant script may continuously [`import`] an external module within an infinite loop,